louisbichard/notes/Revision/Cryptography/exam-questions.md

 ###Explain why HMAC method satisfies the requirements of a MAC.

+A mac must prevent impersonation, content modification and validate the time of the message relay.

+HMAC is a hash implementaiton of the MAC concept.
+Buy concatenating the secret key and applying the hash function twice the message is authenticated.

+// TODO: SORT THIS OUT, I DON'T REALLY LIKE IT, GOOGLE IT, THE SLIDES AREN'T GREAT

 ###Discuss methods of authenticating the time when a message was sent.

 Authenticating time proves the time that a message was sent at.
 Methods of doing this are: